Gran Fondo Mont-Tremblant Rules

 You must pick up your rider package the day prior to the event on May 26th or on the morning of the event from 6:00* to 8:00 a.m.* at the event’s main headquarters.

 Location: at the bottom of the pedestrian village at Mont Tremblant Resort.

 Address: 1000 Chemin des Voyageurs, Mont-Tremblant, J8E 1T1

 You have two options:

-- Arrive in person with your registration confirmation and photo ID, as well as your FQSC licence if you have one.
+Come in person with your registration confirmation and photo ID, as well as your FQSC licence, if you have one.

-- Have someone else pick up your package for you; they must have with them your registration confirmation and a copy of your photo ID, as well as a copy of your FQSC licence if you have one.
+Have someone else pick up your package for you; they must have your registration confirmation and a copy of your photo ID, as well as a copy of your FQSC licence, if you have one.

-REMINDER: Any entrant who will be aged 65 or older as of December 31, 2016, must present, at the time of the rider package pickup, a medical certificate attesting to his/her fitness to ride.
+REMINDER: Any entrant who is 65 or older as of December 31, 2016, must present, at the time of the rider package pickup, a medical certificate attesting to his/her fitness to ride.